aidenhernandez/simple-portfolio-page/README.md

 * [Setup](#setup)

 ## General info
 This project is a simple portfolio page with a working contact form using forspree.
+Site is responsive (mobile friendly) and accessible.

 ## Technologies
 Project is created with: